Cycling The Coll de Sa Batalla in Mallorca

 The climb isn't too long or steep so it’s a great introductory climb for newcomers to the island as well as a great warm up for some tougher tests ahead.
 Tucked into the foot of UNESCO’s heritage Tramuntana ridge, it isn’t short of beautiful views and great riding for anyone wishing to enjoy a road cycling holiday in Mallorca.

-The Coll de Sa Batalla climb
+What's The Coll De Sa Batalla Like?

 The Initial Hairpins